 8. Food Waste Reduction

-Lumitics develops Smart Food Waste Tracker
+Lumitics develops a Smart Food Waste Tracker

 Food Drop connects Surplus Food to Local Charities

 Food Drop’s automated platform ensures a supply of charities to collect the surplus from stores at the end of the day.
-Also, if a charity is unavailable for pick up, the platform notifies stores in real-time.
+Also, if a charity is unavailable for pick up, the platform notifies stores in real time.
 The startup’s solution provides monthly reports on donated food and carbon savings.